Welcome to my Bookstore:

 Borromeo: an Italian Surname

 Included in “The Borromeo Family of Cebu” by Marc E. Nonnenkamp (ISBN 978-1460908082 now available on www.amazon.com through CreateSpace for $17.99 paperback and for $9.99 as an Amazon Kindle e-book).
-This book is on the Amazon “Bestsellers” list in the USA (top 3 percent of retail products) and is also available in both paperback and electronic NOOKbook editions through Barnes & Noble.
+This book is on the Amazon “Bestsellers” list in the USA (top 3 percent of retail products) and can also be purchased on E-Bay and other online retail sites.
+The book can be special ordered at various brick & mortar book stores as well.

 A few notes on the Borromeo family of Italy.
 The surname Borromeo refers to someone who has made a religious pilgrimage, and this makes good sense as many members of the family have been devout Roman Catholics.
 The Latin version of the name is “Borromei.”
 The family comes from Northern Italy near the city of Milan.
 The surname was adopted in the year 1416 by one Vitaliano Borromeo I. He in turn was able to trace his ancestral lineage back to one Saint Justina of the Roman Catholic Church, who was martyred in the year 303.
 She was part of the Vitaliani family of Italy, which is the origin of the Borromeo family of Milan, Italy.
 The “separation” occured in 1416, when one branch of the Vitaliani family adopted the new surname “Borromeo.”
 The Vitaliani family of Padua, Italy can trace its own genealogy back to A.D.
 66 – information for which we thank Osvaldo Vitaliani, a professional executive chef who lives and works in Southern France (born in Bozen, in the German-speaking Northern Italian region of the South Tyrol).
 The forerunner to the “Vitaliani” family of Padua, Italy was in turn the “Vitellius” family surname of Nocera, Italy (8 miles outside of the city of Pompei, Italy) – a genealogical history which goes back to 292 B.C.
 The actual origin of the family branch which eventually became “Borromeo” is in the town of San Miniato, where a man with the given name of “Lazzaro” lead a pilgrimage of 200,000 faithful on February 22, 1300.
 This was sponsored by Pope Bonifacio VIII, who defined the word “Borromeo” (see subsection below).